 The definition of game as it was given above is a definition in the general, broad sense of the word.
 The definition covers computer games, but also includes board games and role playing games.
 The term serious game however is restricted to computer games only, that is: games that are played using electronic devices, such as a PC or a game console.

-In another way the concept serious game is also broader than the concept of game, because, according to Zimmerman [47], applications that do not contain game elements, but that do use game technology, such as flight simulators for the training of pilots and 3D models of buildings for use by architects, also belong to the collection of serious games.
-Nevertheless, the focus in this document will be on serious games that do include game elements.
+In another way the concept serious game is also broader than the concept of game, because, according to Zimmerman [...], applications that do not contain game elements, but that do use game technology, such as flight simulators for the training of pilots and 3D models of buildings for use by architects, also belong to the collection of serious games.
+The focus in this document however will be on serious games that do include game elements.

 The "serious" part of serious games can be found in their goals.
 As it was already stated in the short definitions given earlier, the goal of a serious game is something other than pure entertainment or fun.
-By this, serious games distinguish themselves from games created by the entertainment industry.
-Often, the goal of a serious game is to allow the player to learn something, as is the case with education and training for example, but serious games can also, as Michael and Chen [24] point out, be used for other things such as the promotion of products or for creating awareness for a certain subject.
+By this, serious games distinguish themselves from games from the entertainment industry.
+Often, the goal of a serious game is to allow the player to learn something, as is the case with education and training for example, but serious games can also, as Michael and Chen [...] point out, be used for other things such as the promotion of products or creating awareness for a certain subject.
 The only real limitation is that the goal of a serious game has to be "serious".

-To summarize the information above a definition of a serious game will now be given, as it will be used in the context of this research:
+To summarise the information above I would like to introduce the following definition of a serious game, as I will use it in the context of this research: